muratk3n/thirdwave/en/README.md

 Toffler, The Third Wave: "Built on the factory model, mass education taught basic reading, writing, and arithmetic, a bit of history and other subjects.
-This was the "overt curriculum."
-But beneath it lay an invisible or "covert curriculum" that was far more basic.
+This was the 'overt curriculum.'
+But beneath it lay an invisible or 'covert curriculum' that was far more basic.
 It consisted—and still does in most industrial nations—of three courses: one in punctuality, one in obedience, and one in rote, repetitive work.
 Factory labor demanded workers who showed up on time, especially